eralston/Beast-Practices/README.md

 # Beast-Practices
 A TOTALLY BEAST set of Best Practices not meant to be taken too seriously

+The markdown was originally made for Azure DevOps-style formatting.

+## Authors
+Originally written by Erik Ralston, Kellan Corbitt, Chet Mitchell, Miyuki Gimera, and Liz Cole.

 ## License
 These best practices are intended to be shared and improved.